testillano/h2agent/README.md

 ### GET /admin/v1/server-provision/unused

 Retrieves all the provisions configured that were not used yet.
 This is useful for troubleshooting (during tests implementation or *SUT* updates) to filter unnecessary provisions configured: when the test is executed, just identify unused items and then remove them from test configuration.
+The 'unused' status is initialized at creation time (`POST` operation) or when the provision is overwritten.

 #### Response status code